Openframe is an open source platform for artists, curators and art enthusiasts to share, discover and display digital art.

 Write an extension that supports your artwork, whatever it may be.

 Contact us at firstname.lastname@example.org.
-We'd like to learn more about how curators and galleries can contribute to this project.
+We'd like to learn more about how Openframe can work for you.

 In the same way painters stretch their own canvases, digital media artists need to have full control over their tools.
 Openframe promotes experimentation with this new medium — it allows artists to explore new artwork formats and new ways to reach an audience.